Maryam0330/Python-Repo/README.md

   In this program, we are going to generate a random number and we are going to track how many times it takes the user to guess this number.
 - Project 8: *Basic calculator* -
   In this program, we are going to build a simple calculator in python.
+- Project 9: *Email Validation in Python (Using string functions)* - In this program, we are going to check whether the entered email is valid or not.